bandrewfox/exprdb_docs/INSTALL.docker.md

     # make the EFS volume mount point owner by the non-root user
     sudo chown ec2-user:ec2-user /mnt/atlas

-## Clone the exprdb repository from bitbucket
+## Clone the exprdb repository from github

-    # You need a read only key to access the bitbucket.org/bandrewfox/exprdb repo.
+    # You need a read only key to access the https://github.com/bandrewfox/exprdb/ repo.
     # generate a private/public key on this instance and save it into the default location
     ssh-keygen
     cat ~/.ssh/id_rsa.pub
-    # email the contents of the public key file to the bitbucket repo owner (Brian)
+    # email the contents of the public key file to the github repo owner (Brian)
-    # so that he can add the key: https://bitbucket.org/bandrewfox/exprdb/admin/access-keys/
+    # so that it can be added to the repo settings.
+Or ask for a deploy key

     # Now you can clone the repo:
     cd /mnt/atlas
-    git clone git@bitbucket.org:bandrewfox/exprdb.git
+    git clone git@github.com:bandrewfox/exprdb.git

 ## Prepare the site specific configuration